 Malware is never that bad

-But there’s never a reason to do that.1 The thing to realize is that malware, in all of its forms, is nothing more than software.
+But you don’t need to do that.1 The thing to realize is that malware, in all of its forms, is nothing more than software.

 And by its very definition, software can be removed.

-But that scenario does not involve getting a new computer or destroying the old one.
+But neither scenario involves getting a new computer or destroying the old one.
 The computer itself is just fine.
 The computer is hardware.
 Malware is software, and you can erase and replace software.

 Who should know better